 Turns out Sears had it right, although those black rubber mats weren't the greatest looking.
 Even the high end store added a solution for their employees, after they saw one employee after another headed to their Houston foot doctor.
 Similar mats are available for home use in the kitchen.

 Cushioned mats are better looking and even more cushioned than they used to be.
-I saw one advertised in the Skymall catalog on an airplane.
+I saw one advertised in catalogs.
 It was NewLife Mat with BioFoam, which molds to the feet as you stand on it.
 Another popular solution is the Gelpro which, as it's name suggests, has a gel inside that provides excellent cushioning.

 Having a stylish cushioned mat in your kitchen will help to save you from foot, ankle, knee, and back pain the next time you are preparing for a big dinner party.
 You'll be amazed at the difference it can make!